Haitian refugee crisis: Presidency of George H. W. Bush

 The number of Haitian refugees fleeing the country by boat escalated to new levels after Aristide was overthrown.
 The George H. W. Bush administration opted to continue the policy of repatriation that had been used for Haitian boat people previously when they were fleeing the Duvalier dictatorship.
 If the refugees made it to US soil, they would be protected from repatriation by international law.
 The administration began redirecting the refugees to Guantanamo Bay after the Haitian Refugee Center won a court case that established a temporary restraining order against forced repatriation.
 By November 1991, the Administration had to raise the previous cap of 2,500 refugees at Guantanamo.
+On February 28, 1992, the House of Representatives passed a bill introduced by Romano Mazzoli to allow Haitian refugees to remain at Guantanamo for 6 months.
 The camp continued to grow substantially until May 1992 when around 11,300 refugees were being held at the military base.
 The refugees were held on six subcamps in McCalla Airfield and Camp Bulkeley.
 There weren't enough supplies.
 Many refugees slept on cardboard or bare ground and others on cots.
 Each camp was surrounded in barb wire fencing.
 Refugees rotated through each camp as they passed or failed each exam on the way to asylum.
 However, refugees were not told the significance of the movement between subcamps.